andre-artus/AnvilKotlin/README.md

 **NOTE:** _You may or may not need to write View.OnClickListener instead of just OnClickListener.
 I don't know if it's a bug with Kotlin or with Android Studio, but nonetheless nice to know about._

-### Splitting the code is ugly, I know
+### Splitting the code is ~~ugly *still a bit ugly*, I know

 We're working hard on solving this problem and will probably have to restructure big parts of Anvil and AnvilKotlin, but in the meantime, this is how it works.
-Yes, it's ugly!
-But, it was the only way it could be done with the current architecture :(

 ## License

-Code is distributed under MIT license, feel free to use it in your proprietary projects as well.
+Code is distributed under the MIT license, feel free to use it in your proprietary projects as well.